Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 It is best to meditate on an empty stomach.
 If you meditate right after eating, you may fall asleep because your energy is being drained by digestion.

 However, if you have no other time to meditate, doing so after eating is better than not at all.
+In that case, eat a light meal so less of your energy is used for digestion.

 Sit upright without back support to help you stay awake.